rdmpage/citation-parsing/README.md

 php parse_results_to_native.php out.xml
 ```

-Need to think about how to post process tags, and how to handle cases like this where a date has been inserted in the title so that we have two dates and titles:
+Need to think about how to post process tags, and how to handle cases like this where a date has been inserted in the title so that we with the initial model we end up with two dates and titles:

 ```
 <author>Aguilar, C., K. Siu-Ting, and P. J. Venegas.</author>